Disclaimer: I do not own Doctor Who, I only own the Hatter.

 The Doctor started scanning her as the Hatter leaned back so he could get a better view, "It's weird, I mean...you're not special, you're not powerful, you're not connected, you're not clever, you're not important..."

-"Ignore him," the Hatter cut in, giving the Doctor a look to be quite, "I happen to disagree with all of them".
+"Ignore him," the Hatter cut in, giving the Doctor a look to be quiet, "I happen to disagree with all of them".

 "This friend of yours..."
 Donna glared at the Doctor, "Just before she left, did she punch you in the face?" she hit the sonic aside, "Stop bleeping me!"